lowRISC/opentitan/hw/dv/sv/csr_utils/README.md

    the read results with the expected values

 ### CSR exclusion methodology
-The CSR test sequences listed above intend to perform a sanity check to CSR read/write accesses, but do not intend to check specific DUT functionalities.
+The CSR test sequences listed above intend to perform a basic check to CSR read/write accesses, but do not intend to check specific DUT functionalities.
 Thus the sequences might need to exclude reading or writing certain CSRs depending on the specific testbench.